 Space: You may picked a modest starter home which was perfectly fine for a young couple.
 But now you have two kids, a maid, a dog and toys that stack up to the ceiling.

 Or, your parents are growing older and they may need to move in with you.
 You’d need more space than a 4-room flat can offer.
 It’s time to move.

 Money: You might have moved high enough up the corporate ladder to afford a nicer home – perhaps a condo with a pool and other facilities for your young family.

-En bloc sale: Just last year, Singapore’s property market was gripped by en bloc fever.
+En bloc sale: In 2017, Singapore’s property market was gripped by en bloc fever.
 If your current home has been selected for en bloc sale or SERS, then you’d need to find a new place to move to.